Fred Astaire: 1948–1957: MGM films and second retirement

 Astaire's retirement did not last long.
 He returned to the big screen to replace an injured Gene Kelly in Easter Parade (1948) opposite Judy Garland, Ann Miller, and Peter Lawford.
 He followed up with a final reunion with Rogers (replacing Judy Garland) in The Barkleys of Broadway (1949).
 Both of these films revived Astaire's popularity and in 1950 he starred in two musicals.
 Three Little Words with Vera-Ellen and Red Skelton was for MGM.
 Let's Dance with Betty Hutton was on loan-out to Paramount.
 While Three Little Words did quite well at the box office, Let's Dance was a financial disappointment.
 Royal Wedding (1951) with Jane Powell and Peter Lawford proved to be very successful, but The Belle of New York (1952) with Vera-Ellen was a critical and box-office disaster.
 The Band Wagon (1953) received rave reviews from critics and drew huge crowds.
 However, because of its high cost, it failed to make a profit on its first release.

-Soon after, Astaire, like the other remaining stars at MGM, was let go from his contract because of the advent of television and the downsizing of film production.
-In 1954, Astaire was about to start work on a new musical, Daddy Long Legs (1955) with Leslie Caron at 20th Century Fox.
-Then, his wife Phyllis became ill and suddenly died of lung cancer.
-Astaire was so bereaved that he wanted to shut down the picture and offered to pay the production costs out of his pocket.
-However, Johnny Mercer, the film's composer, and Fox studio executives convinced him that work would be the best thing for him.
-Daddy Long Legs did only moderately well at the box office.
+Soon after, Astaire, along with most of the other remaining stars at MGM, was dismissed by the studio due to the advent of television and the streamlining of film production.
+In 1954, Astaire was about to start work on a new musical, Daddy Long Legs (1955) with Leslie Caron at 20th Century-Fox.
+Then, his wife Phyllis became ill and died of lung cancer.
+Astaire was so desolate that he wanted to shut down the picture and offered to pay the production costs out of his own pocket.
+However, Johnny Mercer, the film's composer, and Fox studio executives convinced him that continuing to work would be the best thing for him.
+Daddy Long Legs was only moderately successful at the box office.
 His next film for Paramount, Funny Face (1957), teamed him with Audrey Hepburn and Kay Thompson.
-Despite the sumptuousness of the production and the good reviews from critics, it failed to make back its cost.
-Similarly, Astaire's next project – his final musical at MGM, Silk Stockings (1957), in which he co-starred with Cyd Charisse – also lost money at the box office.
+Despite the sumptuousness of the production and the good reviews from critics, the movie failed to recover its cost.
+Astaire's next film, Silk Stockings (1957), in which he co-starred with Cyd Charisse and his final musical for MGM, also lost money at the box office.

 Afterward, Astaire announced that he was retiring from dancing in films.
 His legacy at this point was 30 musical films in 25 years.